🔄 Data Flow#

 Consuming Context#

-Consumer components use requestContext() to access shared state from ancestor providers.
-The context is automatically reactive - when the provider updates the context, all consumers update immediately.
+Consumer components use requestContext() inside expose() to access shared state from ancestor providers.
+The returned Memo<T> is reactive — when the provider's signal updates, all consumers update automatically.

 Consumer Component#